mcarden/ipa-buildroot/README.md

 	export BR2_EXTERNAL="${BR2_IPA_REPO}/buildroot-ipa"

-Let's also set the location of the upstream Buildroot code, for convenience.

-	export BR2_UPSTREAM="${BR2_IPA_REPO}/buildroot"

-Next, let's tell Buildroot to cache downloads, which can save time and bandwidth when rebuilding.
-This directory is ignored by Git.

-	export BR2_DL_DIR="${BR2_IPA_REPO}/dl"

-If you're using ccache, let's tell Buildroot where to write those files.
-This directory is ignored by Git.

-	export BR2_CCACHE_DIR="${BR2_IPA_REPO}/ccache"

-### Step 2
+## Step 2 - Preparing the output directory

-We will build from an output dir utilising Buildroot's out-of-tree support.
+We will utilise Buildroot's out-of-tree support and build in the existing _output_ dir inside the top level of our _ipa-buildroot_ Git repository.

-This directory is ignored by Git.
+Note that the _output_ directory will be ignored by Git.

 	export BR2_OUTPUT_DIR="${BR2_IPA_REPO}/output"
-	cd "${BR2_OUTPUT_DIR}"

-Or alternatively, specify a _unique_ output dir if you need to perform concurrent builds.
+Alternatively, specify a _unique_ output dir if you need to perform concurrent builds.

-	export BR2_OUTPUT_DIR="$(mktemp -d -p ${BR2_IPA_REPO}/buildroot-output \
+	export BR2_OUTPUT_DIR="$(mktemp -d -p ${BR2_IPA_REPO}/output \
 	-t "$(date +%s)-XXXXXX")"

+Now you should be able to list all of the available Buildroot configs from inside the output directory.

 	cd "${BR2_OUTPUT_DIR}"

-Now let's list all the available Buildroot configs.

 	make -C "${BR2_UPSTREAM}" list-defconfigs

-If this worked, you should be able to see IPA configurations under "External configs."
+If this worked, you should see the IPA build listed under "External configs."

-> External configs in "Buildroot configuration for OpenStack IPA":<br>
-> openstack_ipa_defconfig - Build for openstack_ipa
+![alt text][buildroot-list-defconfigs]

-### Step 3
+## Step 3 - Loading the Buildroot configuration

-Now we can load the default IPA config.
+Now you can load the default IPA config that you saw above.
+Note that we specify the output directory (O=) and the change directory (-C) options to make use if out-of-tree builds.

 	make O="${BR2_OUTPUT_DIR}" -C "${BR2_UPSTREAM}" openstack_ipa_defconfig

-**Note:** From now on we do not specify the output directory (O=) and change to source directory (-C) options.
+**Note:** From now on you do not need to specify the output directory (O=) and change to source directory (-C) options.
 After the first time, Buildroot will write a configuration file in the output directory and remember automatically in the future.

-### Step 4 (Optional)
+## Step 4 - Making changes to Buildroot configuration

-Optionally, make any Buildroot configuration changes you want.

-	make menuconfig

-Optionally, make any Busybox configuration changes you want (note this will do some downloading and extracting first).

-	make busybox-menuconfig

-Optionally, make any Linux kernel configuration changes you want (note this will do some downloading, extracting and building first).

-	make linux-menuconfig
+**Note:** This step is entirely optional.

+Now that you have loaded the configuration file, you have the opportunity to make any changes you might need.

+There are three main components you may want to configure.

+* Buildroot itself
+  * System details
+  * Compiler
+  * Target packages
+    * Version of IPA
+  * Image formats
+* Busybox
+  * Packages to include
+* Linux kernel
+  * Features
+  * Hardware support

+See the [Making changes](#making-changes) section below for details and examples.

-### Step 5
+## Step 5 - Building the image

 Finally, make the image!

-Note that you should **not** use -j option with make, it is set in the config and determined automatically.
+**Note:** You should **not** use -j option with make, it is set in the config and determined automatically.
 Specifying -j here may cause Buildroot components to be built out of order, causing a failure.

 	make

-A successful build should create both a Linux kernel image and the IPA initramfs in the ${BR2_OUTPUT_DIR}/images directory.
+A successful build should create both a *_bzImage_* Linux kernel image and the IPA *_rootfs.cpio.xz_* initramfs in the ${BR2_OUTPUT_DIR}/images directory.

-> bzImage<br>
-> rootfs.cpio.xz

-### Testing the image
+# Testing the image

 You can test the kernel and initramfs images in QEMU.